influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/administration/config.md

 ## [data]

 This section controls where the actual shard data for InfluxDB lives and how it is flushed from the WAL. `dir` may need to be changed to a suitable place for you system, but the WAL settings are an advanced configuration.
 The defaults should work for most systems.

-### enabled = true
-Controls if the node holds time series data shards in the cluster.

 ### dir = "/var/lib/influxdb/data"